 What is acrylamide?

-Acrylamide is a chemical used mainly in certain industrial processes, such as in producing paper, dyes, and plastics, and in treating drinking water and wastewater.
+Acrylamide is a chemical used mainly in certain industrial processes, such as in making paper, dyes, and plastics, and in treating drinking water and wastewater.
 It is found in small amounts in some consumer products, such as caulk, food packaging, and some adhesives.
 Acrylamide is also found in cigarette smoke.

 How are people exposed to acrylamide?